Using Organizations in Craft Console

 Order Approval #

-Owners and admin can make purchases via their organization cart without approval.
+Owner and admin members can make purchases via their organization cart without approval.
 Members’ capabilities, on the other hand, are governed by the Require order approval setting in the Billing settings of an organization.

 When this option is on, organization members must submit the order for approval.

 Juggling licenses for multiple clients?
-You can switch between active carts (and your personal cart) from the bottom of any cart screen.
+You can switch between active carts (including your personal cart) from the bottom of any cart screen.

-Checking out as a member of an organization may require approval.
+Checking out as a member of an organization may only allow submitting the order for approval.

 Craft Console: Organization Orders Overview